Atmos Simulation Suite has a range of powerful and user friendly tools to assist operators in monitoring their pipelines.

 Atmos’ simulation products use a unique state estimator to provide the most robust, reliable, and accurate on-line simulation results in the market.
 It minimizes the effect of measurement errors by the use of confidence levels in individual meters.
 This is especially useful for large pipeline networks.

-The simulation products can model the hydraulic behaviour of both gas and liquid pipelines accurately.
+The simulation products can model the hydraulic behavior of both gas and liquid pipelines accurately.
 The same configuration applies to both online and offline systems, and the online saved states can be imported to offline systems for realistic scenario analysis and emergency studies.

 Simulation systems can have significant financial benefit for operating companies.
 The world’s largest subsea pipeline operator, Gassco, uses Atmos SIM Online to monitor their pipelines.
 They transport approximately 100 billion standard cubic meters (3.5 x106 MMSCF) of Norwegian natural gas to the European market through 8000km (5000 miles) of large diameter high-pressure subsea pipelines each year.
-A cost benefit analysis showed a minimum saving of USD 7.5 Million per annum to Gassco as a result of improved decision making based on running a few operational scenario simulations.
+A cost-benefit analysis showed a minimum saving of USD 7.5 Million per annum to Gassco as a result of improved decision making based on running a few operational scenario simulations.

 Other benefits of the simulation systems include the ability to simplify and speed up tasks that are essential to the safe running of the pipelines.
 Atmos SIM’s additional module, Atmos Surge Analysis can automatically run and generate surge analysis reports which are required in America by the US Department of Transportation (DOT).
-Such analysis not only fulfils the requirements of the authorities, but also identifies locations where the pipeline is likely to rupture such that preventative actions can be taken.
+Such analysis not only fulfills the requirements of the authorities but also identifies locations where the pipeline is likely to rupture such that preventative actions can be taken.

 Atmos Simulation Suite includes